ManuelZierl/awesome-ai-tools2/README.md

 ### Searching
 - [Sourcegraph](https://sourcegraph.com/) - AI powered search engine for repositories.
 Allows not only structured but also contextual search, which is provided by NLP

+### Building AI apps
+- [Helicone AI](https://github.com/Helicone/helicone) - Open-source LLM observability platform for logging, monitoring, and debugging AI applications.
+- [Dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.

 **[back to top](#table-of-contents)**

 ## Related work